Raj-Mandloii/lyst_project/README.md

 ### Lyst Website Clone
+About -
-About - Lyst is a fashion technology company and premium shopping app.
+- Lyst is a fashion technology company and premium shopping app.
-For brands and stores.
+- For brands and stores.
 The goal is to power success online and drive meaningful direct sales within a highly trusted brand environment.
+Lyst operates an inventory free platform, and uses a proprietary data engine to provide each customer with a highly personalised shopping experience.
+Orders are fulfilled by the thousands of brands and stores which partner with Lyst.

+- Brands available on Lyst include Balenciaga, Balmain, Bottega Veneta, Burberry, Fendi, Gucci, Moncler, Off-White, Prada, Saint Laurent and Valentino.

+- We’re a mix of fashion lovers, technologists and data experts.
+Two thirds of Lyst talent are engineers, scientists and product people.
+We’re focused on ways technology can delight both our customers and our brand & store partners.

+- Lyst is also a unique source of fashion data insights, and is responsible for The Lyst Index, the industry leading report of the hottest brands and products worldwide.

 [Link to Website](https://62aec458d002661172622f35--delightful-biscochitos-b2f2b6.netlify.app/index.html)